Earned Value Management: An Overview With Formulas

 However, small-scale projects can also benefit from EVM.

-As shown in a paper on the use of earned value-based metrics on small-scale construction projects, EVM could serve as an “early warning tool for project teams” that shows if something’s not going according to plan and thus helps prevent “greater consequences in terms of sliding cost, time, or scope.”
+A 2015 paper on the use of earned value-based metrics on small-scale construction projects published in the European Journal of Applied Economics indicates that EVM could serve as an “early warning tool for project teams” that shows if something’s not going according to plan and thus helps prevent “greater consequences in terms of sliding cost, time, or scope.”

 How to use Plaky to track your EVM project data